monkeAi/SDL3-factory-game/README.md

 # Factory building game made in C and SDL3
-This is a small project writen entirely in C with graphics library SDL3.
+This is a small project written entirely in C with graphics library SDL3.
 The game is inspired an by existing game - Factorio.

 ## Game mechanics:
 - Building system